Click on any picture to view a larger image.

 very stone at the equinoxes or on the eve of some festival

-of great importance?
 Whatever it's full meaning, this one carving

 has led me to look at Egypt in a new light and to catch